juntinyeh/wa-labs-custom-lenses-ddb-check/content/Well-ArchitectedTool/100_Labs/100_Custom_Lenses_on_WATool/3_ddb_config_options_risks.md

      }
 ```

-* Or we can setup as, one of the choice been applied, we can see it as no risk.
+* Or we can set as if any of the choices been applied, it can be seen as no risk, then the condition rule will looks like this.

 ```
 	{